nickpegg/tcpdump-tunes/README.md

 Takes tcpdump human output in, spits out a MIDI file to /tmp/tcpdump.mid.

 This is a terrible hack.
+It's mostly interesting with TCP traffic.

 ## Installation
 1. Clone this repo